ShinobuFormula/cassandraREST/README.md

-# Welcome to Revel
+#Squeat Cassandra REST API

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+- We are using a Revel server to handle our HTTP request

-### Start the web server:
+- We are commuicating with our Cassandra database using GoCQL package

-   revel run myapp
+# Revel

-### Go to http://localhost:9000/ and you'll see:
+### Start the API:

-    "It works"
+   revel run -a cassandraRest

 ## Code Layout